This is an article of general advice for designing individual cards and other game objects.

-The Radlands card Zeto Khan lets your Event cards happen instantaneously, rather than being delayed.
+The Radlands card Zeto Khan lets your event cards happen instantaneously, rather than being delayed.
 This is fun, but what if you don't draw any event cards?
 I gave him a second ability, that lets you draw three cards then discard three.
 This gives you a very high chance of drawing event cards.

 A good way to add a lot of strategy to cards is to create a downside, or undesirable consequence.
 Make cards that also affect (negatively) your own stuff.
+This can also be an opportunity for cleaning up the game state.
+The player can discard useless cards or resources.

 Go through all the rules of the game, and make cards that break them.